Yibizo/reto-movimiento-steam-eq-6/SRS.md

 |_External User_|_As an external user, I want the videogame to not be too hard and frustrating, but also not too easy and boring so that I have an enjoyable experience_|_Should have_|_Sample comment_|

 ## External Interface Requirements
-External interface requirements are types of functional requirements.
-They outline how your product will interface with other components or systems.

-There are several types of interfaces you may have requirements for, including:
 - User:
     - Have a playable videogame that is not too hard and frustrating, but also not too easy and boring that induces STEM abilities.
     - Have a clear and inductive way to access user data according to the videogame's efficieny